|Conic Sections: Hyperbolas

 ) connecting the foci is the center

 of the hyperbola.
-Am hyperbola can be formed by slicing a right circular cone
+A hyperbola can be formed by intersecting a double-napped cone

 with a plane